Pttn/rieMiner/README.md

 * Protocol : protocol to use: GetBlockTemplate for solo mining, Stratum for pooled mining, Benchmark for testing.
 Default: Benchmark;
 * Address : custom payout address for solo mining (GetBlockTemplate only).
 Default: a donation address;
 * Threads : number of threads used for mining.
 Default: 8;
 * Sieve : size of the sieve table used for mining.
-Use a bigger number if you have more RAM, as you will obtain better results: this will usually reduce the ratio between the n-tuple and n+1-tuples counts.
+Use a bigger number if you have 16 GiB of RAM or more, as you will obtain better results: this will usually reduce the ratio between the n-tuple and n+1-tuples counts.
+Reduce if you have less than 8 GiB of RAM.
 It can go up to 2^64 - 1, but setting this at more than a few billions will be too much and decrease performance.
 Default: 2^30;
-* SieveWorkers : the number of threads to use for sieving.
-Default: 0, which means choose automatically based on number of threads.
-If you see warnings about not being able to generate enough work, try increasing it (though note that increasing it will use more memory).
-* Tuples : for solo mining, submit not only blocks (6-tuples) but also k-tuples of at least the given length.
-Its use will be explained later.
-Default: 6;
-* Refresh : refresh rate of the stats in seconds.
-0 to disable them: will only notify when a k-tuple or share (k >= Tuples option value if solo mining) is found, or when the network finds a block.
-Default: 30;
 * MaxMem : set an approximate limit on amount of memory to use in MiB.
 0 for no limit.
 Default: 0;
-* SieveBits : size of the segment sieve is 2^SieveBits bits, e.g. 25 means the segment sieve size is 4MiB.
-Choose this so that SieveWorkers&ast;SieveBits fits in your L3 cache.
-Default: 25
-* TestDiff : only for Benchmark, sets the testing difficulty (must be from 265 to 32767).
-Default: 1600;
-* TestTime : only for Benchmark, sets the testing duration in s.
-0 for no time limit.
-Default: 0;
-* Test2t : only for Benchmark, stops testing after finding this number of 2-tuples.
-0 for no limit.
-Default: 50000;
-* TCFile : Tuples Counts filename, in which rieMiner will save for each difficulty the number of tuples found.
-Note that there must never be more than one rieMiner instance using the same file.
-Default: None (special value that disables this feature).
+* Tuples : for solo mining, submit not only blocks (6-tuples) but also k-tuples of at least the given length.
+Its use will be explained later.
+Default: 6.

 It is also possible to use custom configuration file paths, examples: